vishwa35/vishwa35.github.io/content/resume/index.md

       </div>
     </div>
   </ul>

 ### Experience
 ****
 <a class="grey">**Palantir**</a>
 **Software Engineer**
 <a class="grey">June 2020 - Present | New York, NY</a>

+- Supporting compute infrastructure for streaming data (using Apache Kafka, Flink)
+- Built features including support to stream changelog data from generic sources and store data across multiple kafka clusters
+- Led migration of clusters between environments
+- Managed cross-team features to productize recurring workflows that rely upon streaming infrastructure

 <a class="grey">**Wadhwani AI**</a>
 **Research Intern, COVID Response**
 <a class="grey">March 2020 - June 2020 | Mumbai, IN</a>
 <a class="tag accent" href=https://www.hindustantimes.com/mumbai-news/artificial-intelligence-helps-mumbai-civic-body-detect-1-255-comorbid-patients/story-z9ips72D65wlrql7ZKklfL.html>[news article]</a>

 - Implemented curve-fitting and SEIR-based modelling efforts to deliver COVID-19 pandemic related predictions to Indian municipal entities

 <a class="grey">**Palantir**</a>
 **Forward Deployed Software Engineering Intern**
 <a class="grey">May 2019 - Aug 2019 | London, UK</a>
 <a href=https://medium.com/@vishwa35/working-across-the-pond-5e896438d93a>[blog post]</a>